MPS 2025.3 Help

 5. Click Create Stash.

-3. Select the stash you want to apply from the list.
+2. Select the stash you want to apply from the list of stashes.

-To remove a stash, select it in the list and click Drop.
-To remove all stashes, click Clear.
+To remove a stash, select it in the list, right-click to open the context menu and select Drop.
+To remove all stashes, select Clear.